XCTEQ/XCFit/README.md

 ![image](https://github.com/Shashikant86/xcfitgif/blob/master/cucumberish_template.gif)

 Congratulations !!
 You have just ran your first Cucumber BDD Scenario in the Xcode.
-Now add your own :)

 #### Create Separate Scheme if needed